ExchangeUnion/xud/test/webproxy/README.md

 # Data-Driven Test Development (DDTD)

-A DDTD methodology consists in using a classical TDD cycle:
+The webproxy is implemented by using a DDTD methodology, which consists in using a classical TDD cycle:

 - Add a test
 - Write something in the test